Kinimiwar/AssemblyVisualizer/Readme.md

 ## How to start to use a plugin

-Download the latest build from the Downloads section, put assembly into the folder with your decompiler's
+Download the latest build from the Downloads section, put assembly into the folder with ILSpy.exe file.
-executable.
-For Reflector you also need to add it explicitly at Tools -> Add-Ins window.